-As a web designer/business owner, there are no shortage of opportunities to spend money.
+As a web designer/business owner, there is no shortage of opportunities to spend money.
 With the incredible array of products and services geared towards our industry, it’s easy to find yourself making lots of purchases.

 So, how do you know which ones are worth it?
 Perhaps the old adage says it best: You have to spend money to make money.

 In other words, look for items that will help you increase revenue.
-It might be a tool that saves you time, a web host that enables you to resell space or a service that brings you tons of relevant design assets.
+It might be a tool that saves you time, a web host that enables you to resell space, or a service that brings you tons of relevant design assets.